James M. Edie: Life and career

 Edie was fluent in at least six languages.
 He authored, co-authored, and edited a large corpus of academic papers and books during his career and, through his translations, introduced English readers to important works of contemporary continental philosophy.
+He was also the founding editor of Selected Studies in Phenomenology and Existential Philosophy.

 James Edie died of cancer at his home in Sarasota, Florida.